giuthas/satkit/docs/DatabaseClasses.markdown

 # Database Classes

 At time of writing the existence of a Trial class is uncertain in 1.0.
-If there is no Trial class then the only type of Session will be RecordingSession, which will be a list of Recordings.
+If there is no Trial class then the only type of Session will be Session, which will be a list of Recordings.

 ```mermaid